Empirical relationship: Approximations

+Empiricism and epistemology

 An empirical relationship is supported by confirmatory data irrespective of theoretical basis such as first principles.
 Sometimes theoretical explanations for what were initially empirical relationships are found, in which case the relationships are no longer considered empirical.
 An example was the Rydberg formula to predict the wavelengths of hydrogen spectral lines.
 Proposed in 1876, it perfectly predicted the wavelengths of the Lyman series, but lacked a theoretical basis until Niels Bohr produced his Bohr model of the atom in 1925.

 On occasion, what was thought to be an empirical factor is later deemed to be a fundamental physical constant.